Back to IMS Schedule

 Wed 10 Jun | 10:10 - 11:50

-This session presents recent advancements in compact modeling for commercial simulators, specifically targeting cryogenic and quantum applications.
+This session presents recent advances in compact modeling for commercial simulators, specifically targeting cryogenic and quantum applications.
 The papers feature a physics-based, temperature-dependent compact model for cryogenic spiral inductors, as well as an investigation into the suitability of embedded wafer-level BGA packaging for RF cryogenic use.
-Finally, the session introduces a reflective phase shifter optimized for these extreme environments.
+Finally, the session introduces a reflective phase-shifter optimized for these extreme environments.

 10:10 - 10:30